-- 1 Q. Please provide an overview of the temporary rate filing. - 2 A. The temporary rate filing is the same as the permanent rate filing, except for the - 3 elimination of certain pro forma adjustments that are more appropriately reviewed - as part of the permanent rate filing.
-HAWC adjusted the proposed revenue - 5 downward.
+1 Q. Please provide an overview of the temporary rate filing.
+2 A. The temporary rate filing is the same as the permanent rate filing, except for the 3 elimination of certain pro forma adjustments that are more appropriately reviewed 4 as part of the permanent rate filing.
+HAWC adjusted the proposed revenue 5 downward.
 It eliminated most of expense adjustments.
-It also eliminated all of - 6 rate base adjustments.
-In addition, HAWC eliminated the pro forma capital - structure and rate of return.
-With the elimination of the various adjustments, - 8 HAWC believes that the temporary increase in rates / revenues is fair, reasonable - and manageable.
-It allows HAWC to earn its PUC approved rate of return on its - prudently incurred investments and to pay for its necessary operating expenses. - 11 The proposed temporary increase will enable HAWC to continue providing good - water with good pressure and reliability at a good price. - 13 Q. Is there anything else that you would like to address before you address the - temporary rate filing and the temporary rate schedules? - 15 A. No. - 16 Q. Are you familiar with the pending temporary rate application of the Company and - with the various exhibits submitted as Schedules 1 through 5 inclusive, with - related pages and attachments? - 19 A. Yes, I am.
-The temporary rate exhibits were prepared by me, utilizing the - financial records of the Company with the assistance of Company personnel. - Q. What is the test year that the Company is using in this temporary rate filing?
+It also eliminated all of 6 rate base adjustments.
+In addition, HAWC eliminated the pro forma capital 7 structure and rate of return.
+With the elimination of the various adjustments, 8 HAWC believes that the temporary increase in rates / revenues is fair, reasonable 9 and manageable.
+It allows HAWC to earn its PUC approved rate of return on its 10 prudently incurred investments and to pay for its necessary operating expenses.
+11 The proposed temporary increase will enable HAWC to continue providing good 12 water with good pressure and reliability at a good price.
+13 Q. Is there anything else that you would like to address before you address the 14 temporary rate filing and the temporary rate schedules?
+15 A. No. 16 Q. Are you familiar with the pending temporary rate application of the Company and 17 with the various exhibits submitted as Schedules 1 through 5 inclusive, with 18 related pages and attachments?
+19 A. Yes, I am.
+The temporary rate exhibits were prepared by me, utilizing the 20 financial records of the Company with the assistance of Company personnel.
+21 Q. What is the test year that the Company is using in this temporary rate filing?

 1 A. The Company is utilizing the twelve months ended December 31, 2019.

-2 Q. Would you summarize the schedule entitled "Computation of Revenue Deficiency for the Test Year ended December 31, 2019."
+2 Q. Would you summarize the schedule entitled "Computation of Revenue Deficiency 3 for the Test Year ended December 31, 2019."
+4 A. Yes.

-Yes.
 This schedule summarizes the supporting schedules.
-The actual revenue deficiency for the test period amounts to \$224,853.
-It is based upon a 13 month average balance for 2019 of \$5,237,474 as summarized in Schedule 3.
-The Company is utilizing its actual rate of return of 5.78% for the actual test year.
-The actual rate of return of 5.78%, when multiplied by the rate base of \$5,237,474, results in an operating income requirement of \$302,531.
-As shown on Schedule 1, the actual net operating income for the test period was \$77,678.

-The operating income requirement less the net operating income results in an deficiency is \$0, resulting in a revenue deficiency of \$224,853.

-operating income deficiency of \$224,853.
-The tax effect on the operating income
+The actual revenue 5 deficiency for the test period amounts to \$224,853.
+It is based upon a 13 month 6 average balance for 2019 of \$5,237,474 as summarized in Schedule 3.
+The 7 Company is utilizing its actual rate of return of 5.78% for the actual test year.
+8 The actual rate of return of 5.78%, when multiplied by the rate base of 9 \$5,237,474, results in an operating income requirement of \$302,531.
+As shown 10 on Schedule 1, the actual net operating income for the test period was \$77,678.
+11 The operating income requirement less the net operating income results in an 12 operating income deficiency of \$224,853.
+The tax effect on the operating income 13 deficiency is \$0, resulting in a revenue deficiency of \$224,853.
+14 15 The pro forma revenue deficiency for the test year amounts to \$0.
+The Company 16 made no adjustments to its rate base.
+The Company made no adjustments to the 17 actual rate of return and made no adjustments to its actual capital structure.
+The 18 Company is utilizing a 5.78% rate of return including its 9.95 authorized return on 19 equity.
+As such, the actual rate of return of 5.78%, when multiplied to actual rate 20 base of \$5,237,474, results in an operating income requirement of \$302,531.
+The 21 Company increased its revenue by \$301,059 in order to allow the Company to